-The ERPE assess sustainability, reliability of the materials and processes used in sustainable process engineering and surface imaging.
-Using 32 domains of modelling, computational physics, analysis, human factors, digital engineering, visualisation and robotics, has offered opportunities for internal and external cross-disciplinary collaborations across product life cycles.
-The materials and structures research also encompasses the development of novel materials and their integration with electronics to make smart sensors and systems.
+The ERPE M&M research focuses on synthesis and studies of properties of advanced materials as well as processes used in sustainable engineering and surface imaging.
+Using 32 various domains of modelling, computational physics, analysis, human factors, digital engineering, visualisation and robotics has offered opportunities for internal and external cross-disciplinary collaborations across product life-cycles.
+The materials and structures research also encompasses the development of novel materials and their integration with electronics for creation of smart sensors and systems.

 Multiscale Fluid Mechanics

-We use experimental modelling of fluid and thermal processes and our knowledge of complex mixtures of liquids, solids, and gases to deliver innovation in sustainable materials and energy production.
-Our research into crystallisation, chemical looping, and CO2 capture enables techniques to manufacture novel chemical products, to enhance combustion of fuel and efficient separation of CO2.
+EPRE (M&M) uses experimental modelling of fluid and thermal processes and the knowledge of complex mixtures of liquids, solids, and gases to deliver innovation in sustainable materials and energy production.
+The Partnership's research into crystallisation, chemical looping, and CO2 capture enables the development of techniques for manufacturing novel chemical products and for enhancing combustion of fuel and efficient separation of CO2.
 New modelling techniques for fluids are developed and applied to various challenging problems such as adapting and developing entirely new laser diagnostic techniques for sprays and chemically reacting flows undergoing heat transfer.
-We are now developing new work on urban pedestrian/traffic dynamics computational research in micro and nanofluid dynamic.
+EPRE (M&M) is developing new work on urban pedestrian/traffic dynamics computational research in Micro and Nanofluid Dynamic.

 Reaction Engineering and Catalysis

-Our research aims to contribute to today's world challenges providing real solutions in the current energy production and emission control scenario.
+EPRE (M&M) aims to contribute to today's world challenges providing real solutions in the current energy production and emission control scenarios.

-We believe that close collaboration with the industry is the key to identify and overcome real problems in an innovative way.
-Thus, our research plan's driving force is to develop an early-stage technology that can be taken to a level where commercialisation becomes an economically viable option.
-To pursue this research approach, we have a stimulating working environment within the recently opened £350K Catalysis Design Laboratory at the School of Engineering, equipped with state of the art facilities for synthesis, reaction testing and characterisation.
+The partnership drives the programme of close collaboration with the industry to identify and overcome real problems in an innovative way.
+The Partnership's priority is to develop an early-stage technology that can be taken to a level where commercialisation becomes an economically viable option.
+To pursue this research approach, we have a stimulating working environment within the recently opened £350K Catalysis Design Laboratory, equipped with the state of the art facilities for synthesis, reaction testing and characterisation.